thomasabishop/eolas/Mathematics/Prealgebra/Additive_identity.md

 ---
+categories:
+  - Mathematics
 tags:
-  - Mathematics
-  - Prealgebra
+  - theorems
-  - theorems-axioms-laws
+    - prealgebra
 ---

 # The Property of Additive Identity